michaelscole/michaelscole.github.io/index.md

 This blog is where I write about about learning and trying new things,

-about growing through exploring, and about gaining insights through sharing it all
+about growing through exploring, and where I seek to get a better

-with others so they can help me better understand it.
+understanding of it all by sharing with others and asking for their feedback.